LLMs know their vulnerabilities: Uncover Safety Gaps through Natural Distribution Shifts: Experiments

-\textbf{Queries generated by ActorAttack bypass the detection of LLM-based input safeguard.} To assess the effectiveness of our method in hiding the harmful intent, we employ Llama Guard 2 \citep{metallamaguard2} and MD-Judge \citep{salad} to classify both the original plain harmful queries and the multi-turn queries generated by ActorAttack and Crescendo to be safe or unsafe.
+\textbf{Our attack prompts bypass the toxicity detection of LLM-based input safeguard.} To evaluate the harmfulness of our prompts, we employ Llama Guard 2 \citep{metallamaguard2} to classify both the original plain harmful queries and the multi-turn queries generated by our attack and other multi-turn attacks to be safe or unsafe.
 The classifier score represents the probability of being ``unsafe.''
-We generate multi-turn queries based on Claude-3.5-sonnet and GPT-4o.
-As shown in Fig.~\ref{fig:guardscore} (b) and (c), the toxicity of our multi-turn queries is much lower than that of both the original harmful query and the queries generated by Crescendo, which verifies the effectiveness of our ActorAttack method.
-The results of MD Judge are shown in Fig.~\ref{fig:mdguardscore}.
+Fig.~\ref{fig:guardscore} (a) shows that the toxicity of our multi-turn queries is much lower than that of both the original harmful query and the queries generated by Crescendo in both GPT-4o and Claude-3.5-sonnet.
+We note that the toxicity of prompts generated by CoA becomes lower than both our attack and Crescendo with more attack turns.
+This is because we observe that the prompts of CoA gradually deviate from the harmful target with its further interactions with the target LLM.
+Therefore, though being less harmful, CoA is less effective than our attack and Crescendo, as shown in Table~\ref{tab:main}.

-\textbf{ActorAttack is robust against LLMs with strong reasoning capability.} We evaluate the performance of ActorAttack against GPT-o1 (GPT-o1-preview)~\citep{gpto1}, whose advanced reasoning improves safety.
-We find that GPT-o1 is vulnerable to our ActorAttack with an attack success rate of 60\%.
-On the one hand, we observe that GPT-o1 can identify our harmful intent in its chain of thought and give refusal responses, making it safer compared to GPT-4o, which has a higher attack success rate of 84.5\%.
-On the other hand, we find that reasoning itself is not robust against our attacks.
-Though GPT-o1 identifies our harmful intent and shows it should follow the safety policies in its chain of thought, it still follows our query to output unsafe or inappropriate content (Fig.~\ref{fig:typicalcase} and Fig.~\ref{fig:o1webhandgun}).
-This reveals the potential conflict of its helpfulness and safety goals against our attack.